need4swede/wiki-go/data/documents/library/shortcuts/document.md

 ## Sync Across Devices

-If [Backup & Sync](/settings/backup) is enabled with the Neptune plugin, your shortcuts ride along with the rest of your settings.
+If [Backup & Sync](/settings/backup) is enabled with the Neptune plugin, your pins ride along with the rest of your settings.
 Pin something on one device and it shows up on every other device signed in to the same account within seconds.

 > Timestamp thumbnails themselves aren't synced.
 Only the position is.
-A device that wasn't the original capturer falls back to the regular episode image when displaying a synced timestamp shortcut.
+A device that wasn't the original capturer falls back to the regular episode image when displaying a synced timestamp pin.